Experience the Difference that Comprehensive Chinese Pulse Diagnosis and Over 50,000 Patient Visits Makes

 - Registration – make sure the practitioner is registered with the Chinese Medicine Registration Board.
 To check registration go here: www.chinesemedicineboard.gov.au

 When looking for acupuncture in Melbourne use the above tips to find the right practitioner for you.

-According to acupuncture.com.au there are over 200 acupuncture practices in Melbourne.
-Practices can be acupuncture only, Chinese herbs only or both acupuncture and Chinese herbs.
+According to acupuncture.com.au there are over 200 acupuncturists in Melbourne.
 Acupuncture has long been available in Melbourne, particularly from Acupuncture practitioners migrating to Australia from China, Taiwan and Hong Kong.

 Some of the first acupuncture clinics opened up in Melbourne back in the 1960s and 70s, but were typically in areas with higher Asian populations.
 Asians were much more familiar with acupuncture and also spoke the same language as practitioners.
 I sometimes come across people who recall receiving acupuncture in Melbourne back in the 1970s, but these are few and far between.

 Acupuncture Grows in Melbourne

 Acupuncture in Melbourne has grown considerably since the 1970s.
 Originally dominated by Asian practitioners, more and more Caucasian practitioners have studied acupuncture and Chinese medicine and opened acupuncture clinics in Melbourne.
 Well regarded and comprehensive acupuncture courses are offered in Melbourne by RMIT and Southern School of Natural Therapies.

 There are Chinese medicine practitioners in the Melbourne CBD as well as Melbourne’s Northern suburbs including Moonee Ponds, Essendon, Brunswick and Strathmore.
 There is a higher density of practices closer towards Melbourne city.

 In Melbourne there are plenty of clinic choices so: